Aerial Photography of Minnesota - USGS Sources

-The U.S. Geological Survey has provided five major types of aerial photography for Minnesota since the late 1940s:
+The U.S. Geological Survey has provided aerial photography for Minnesota since the late 1940s.

 High-resolution, natural-color orthoimagery was flown for the Minneapolis-St. Paul urban area in 2012, 2008, 2006, 2004 and 2002.
 The 2006 imagery included partnerships with Ramsey and Hennepin counties.